 From Allentown: (RT.
 22): Follow Route 22 WEST to Route 100-SOUTH (Trexlertown).
-Bear RIGHT.
+Bear right.
 Follow Route 100 past the Starlight Diner.
 Look for sign READING, right lane.
-Bear RIGHT and follow road until it intersects Route 222, just past entrance to Bell Labs.
-Follow Route 222 toward Reading until you see sign for Spring Ridge Drive Exit.
+Bear right and follow the road until it intersects Route 222, just past entrance to Bell Labs.
+Follow Route 222 toward Reading until you see the sign for Spring Ridge Drive Exit.
 Take that exit, bearing off to the RIGHT.
-Follow road straight through three traffic signals until you reach fourth traffic signal at Route 422 in Sinking Spring.
-(You’ll see a McDonald’s almost directly ahead of you.)
+Follow the road straight through three traffic signals until you reach the fourth traffic signal at Route 422 in Sinking Spring.
+(You'll see a McDonald's almost directly ahead of you.)
 Stay in the RIGHT lane.
 Turn RIGHT onto Route 422.
-Follow Route 422 through Sinking Spring and Wernersville, and continue as below FROM READING.
+Follow Route 422 through Sinking Spring and Wernersville, and continue as below from Reading.

-Via Route 81: Travel NORTH Route 81 to I-78 EAST to the BETHEL Exit (13) (Route 501).
+Via Route 81: Travel north on Route 81 to I-78 EAST to the Bethel Exit (13) (Route 501).
 From the exit ramp, turn RIGHT to the first stop sign.
-Turn RIGHT, continuing through Bethel to the next stop sign at a Y intersection.
-Turn LEFT heading for REHRERSBURG.
+Turn right, continuing through Bethel to the next stop sign at a Y intersection.
+Turn left heading for Rehrerburg.
 Travel through Rehrersburg continuing on that road.
-It joins Route 419 on which you will continue for ten-plus miles to the traffic signal on Route 422 at WOMELSDORF (Bank of PA, Boyer’s Shurvalue Store, RiteAid, Liquor Store on Right).
-Turn LEFT onto Rt.
-422. Continue through ROBESONIA, through traffic signal at L&B Dodge, past Mandy’s Mini Mart and the Deska Motel on the left.
+It joins Route 419 on which you will continue for ten-plus miles to the traffic signal on Route 422 at Womelsdorf (Bank of PA, Boyer's Shurvalue Store, RiteAid, Liquor Store on Right).
+Turn left onto Rt.
+422. Continue through Robesonia, through the traffic signal at L&B Dodge, past Mandy's Mini Mart and the Deska Motel on the left.
 About .75 mile later is a traffic signal at Sportsman Road.
 Turn RIGHT at the traffic signal, and proceed over the hill/railroad bridge.
 (See From Above Points below.)

 From Lancaster: Follow Route 501 to Schaefferstown.
-Turn RIGHT at traffic signal, proceed two blocks to Route 419 at square (Franklin House Restaurant on left).
+Turn right at the traffic signal, proceed two blocks to Route 419 at the square (Franklin House Restaurant on left).
 Turn LEFT onto Route 419 and continue a distance of approximately ten miles to Newmanstown.
 Continue through Newmanstown into Womelsdorf.
-At intersection with Womelsdorf's main street (High Street), turn RIGHT.
-Proceed to stop sign at which point you access Route 422 EAST.
+At the intersection with Womelsdorf's main street (High Street), turn right.
+Proceed to stop sign at which point you access Route 422 east.
 Travel through the next town, Robesonia.
 Approximately one mile east of Robesonia is a traffic signal at Sportsman Road.
-Turn RIGHT and proceed over the hill/railroad bridge.
+Turn rightand proceeds over the hill/railroad bridge.
 (See From Above Points below.)